Skip advert

 During normal driving, the engine is far quieter at low revs, with a smooth and subdued character.
 It’s impressive at motorway speeds, where the engine noise is barely noticeable over road noise, which can be quite loud at times.
 For most drivers, we expect the slick manual gearbox will provide a more satisfying driving experience over the DSG automatic.

 It’s also very comfortable for a supermini, with a softer ride that makes it relaxing to drive.
-The handling is fairly neutral too, with a numb steering feel meaning the Fabia lacks the fun factor or driver involvement possessed by rivals such as Ford Fiesta or Renault Clio.
+The handling is fairly neutral too, with a numb steering feel meaning the Fabia lacks the fun factor or driver involvement possessed by rivals such as the Renault Clio.
 However, regardless of the lack of fun, the Fabia offers precise and secure handling for a supermini, and is one of the most refined you can buy.

 Interior & comfort